Travis

 After installation, you can upload a certificate at any time via the Admin Dashboard.

-If you are using a trial license to evaluate Travis CI Enterprise, it might not make sense to use a trusted certificate.
-For this scenario we offer the ability to use self-signed certificates that are generated by Travis CI Enterprise itself.
+If you are using a trial license to evaluate Travis CI Enterprise, using a trusted certificate might not make sense.
+For this scenario we offer the ability to use self-signed certificates that Travis CI Enterprise itself generates.

 You may use your admin-console to upload your self-signed SSL certificate and/or you may need to disable SSL Verification mechanism.